Skip to main content

 The third element is causation.
 You would need to show that the damages you suffered were a direct and foreseeable result of the shop's negligence.

-In our example, you would show that the reason your tire almost fell off (and everything else you went through) was that Big Bad did the tire rotation wrong.
+In our example, you would show that the reason your tire almost fell off, and thus the ensuing complications, was that Big Bad did the tire rotation wrong.

 Assuming you could show that Big Bad breached its duty to act as a reasonably prudent car maintenance shop, either by an expert or through res ipsa loquitur, you would be able to connect Big Bad's negligence to your losses.
 So causation in our example is not too hard to prove.